matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muda.md

 <!-- more -->

 Decades later, research from _Accelerate_ and the **DORA** program has validated these same **Lean** principles as the foundation of high-performing software teams.
-I've seen first-hand how these wastes can slow down even the most well-intentioned teams.
+Industry data consistently demonstrates how these wastes can slow down even the most well-intentioned teams.
 This post isn't a theoretical lecture; it's a practical guide based on experience and evidence.
 Let's explore how each of these eight wastes shows up in software development, and how to spot them in your team.

 ---